 We all love to watch our pets catch some shut eye after a long bout of exercise.
-But what if it seems like your puppy is breathing fast or more heavily while they sleep?
+But what if it seems like your puppy is breathing fast while sleeping, and you are worried about them?
 Is breathing fast in puppies a problem that you need to worry about?

 There are a number of reasons why you might see this, and many of them are normal.
 As a new puppy owner, it is okay to feel stress and anxiety with understanding your puppy.